Fast convergence of a Federated Expectation-Maximization Algorithm: Introduction

-In the traditional centralized machine learning setting (which is equivalent to single-client scenario), the Expectation-Maximization (EM) \citep{dempster1977maximum} algorithm has been one of the most popular methods for studying MLR.
-Thus, one natural question to pose is: Can the federated EM algorithm optimally analyze the federated MLR model?
+In the traditional centralized machine learning setting (which is equivalent to centralizing all the data from the clients), the Expectation-Maximization (EM) \citep{dempster1977maximum} algorithm has been one of the most successful methods for studying MLR.
+This leads us to the primary question: \textit{Can a federated version of the EM algorithm consistently the federated MLR model?}